chepo92/Print2Go/README.md

 ## Features

-- Written in Go: Just push a single binary to your rbpi.
+- Written in Go: Just push a single binary to your host device.
 - Speed: Takoprint doesn't need a lot of resources and will work well even on older hardware.
 - Octoprint emulation: Mimics the basic Octoprint API allowing for direct Gcode upload from various slicers.
 - Custom hooks: Takoprint can execute custom scripts after your print finished (eg. to turn off your printer).